GetShopTV/changelogged/README.md

 changelogged - Changelog Manager for Git Projects

-Usage: changelogged [--format FORMAT] [--update-changelog] [--bump-versions]
+Usage: changelogged [--format FORMAT] [--update-changelog] [--bump-versions] Available options:

-Available options:
-  -h,--help                Show this help text --format FORMAT          Missing entries report format.
-FORMAT can be 'simple'
+  -h,--help                Show this help text --format FORMAT          Format for missing changelog entry warnings.
+FORMAT
-                           or 'suggest'. (default: simple) --update-changelog       Prepend missing entries to changelogs.
-Available with --format=suggest.
+                           can be 'simple' or 'suggest'. (default: simple) --update-changelog       Add missing entries to changelogs (works with --format=suggest).
-  --bump-versions          Bump versions according to change level.
+  --bump-versions          Bump versions in version files.
-  --level CHANGE_LEVEL     Level of changes (for packages).
-CHANGE_LEVEL can be
+  --level CHANGE_LEVEL     Level of changes (to override one inferred from
-                           'app', 'major', 'minor', 'fix' or 'doc'.
-  --api-level CHANGE_LEVEL Level of changes (for API).
-CHANGE_LEVEL can be
+                           changelog).
+CHANGE_LEVEL can be 'app', 'major',
-                           'app', 'major', 'minor', 'fix' or 'doc'.
+                           'minor', 'fix' or 'doc'.
-  --from-bc                Check changelogs for the entire history of the
+  --from-bc                Look for missing changelog entries from the start of
-                           project.
+                           the project.
-  --force                  Bump versions even when changelogs are outdated.
+  --force                  Bump versions ignoring possibly outdated changelogs.
-  --no-check               Do not check changelogs.
+  --no-check               Do not check if changelogs have any missing entries.
+  --no-colors              Print all messages in standard terminal color.
+  --dry-run                Do not change files while running.
+  TARGET_CHANGELOG         Path to target changelog.
+  --config changelogged.yaml config file location
+                           Path to config file.
+  --verbose                Turn verbose mode on (useful for developers).
+  --version                Print version.
 ```

 See examples [below](#guiding-examples)